 Should I use these services?

-- You aren’t actually spending less: If you really want that $400 couch, seeing payments broken up into $100 every other week, tricks you into believing you're paying less for an item.
+If you really want that $400 TV, seeing payments broken up into $100 every other week tricks you into believing you're paying less for an item.
 In reality, you're still paying the same amount and you're borrowing money to do it.

-Just remember, with online installment plans you're still on the hook for paying your bill in full.
-If you don't think you'll be able to afford payments, you may want to consider another payment method or waiting until you have cash on hand to make your purchase.
+Just remember, online installment plans are still a loan, and you're still on the hook for paying your bill in full.
+If you don't think you'll be able to afford payments, you may want to consider another payment method or wait until you have cash on hand to make your purchase.